briandowns/libbluesky/README.md

 libbluesky is a C/C++ client library for the BlueSky API.
 It requires a Bluesky account to connect through and an application password to authenticate with.

+**Note**: This library is very much in alpha and will experience change over the coming months.

 ## Usage

 To initialize the library, the user's github token is required.